rTMS for Depression

 The trial does not specify if you need to stop taking your current medications, but you must not have started or increased any psychotropic medication in the 4 weeks before screening.
 Also, you cannot take more than 2 mg of lorazepam daily or any anticonvulsant.

-Is rTMS safe for treating depression?
+What prior data suggests that rTMS is safe for treating depression?

 Fidel Vila-Rodriguez, M.D., Ph.D.